 - 1 tbl fresh lemon juice

-- 1 tbl heavy cream as a finisher (learned this from a local Indian dude)
+- 1 tbl heavy cream as a finisher or a press of whipped cream (learned this from a local Indian dude)

-- Take everything except the chicken and cream and mix it up.
-We end up with a mixture of sweet, savory, bitter, spicy and sour.
-All swirled up with those traditional Indian spices from the garam masala.
+- Take everything except the chicken and mix it up.
+You will end up with a mixture of sweet, savory, bitter, spicy and sour.
+All swirled up with those traditional Indian spices.

 - Taste it.

 - Put the chicken cubes into the paste / yogurt marinade for 5-7 hours.